Mariota accounts for 3 TDs, Falcons beat 49ers 28-14 – KION546

 ATLANTA (AP) — Marcus Mariota threw a pair of touchdown passes and ran for another score against the NFL’s top-ranked defense, leading the Atlanta Falcons to a 28-14 victory over the San Francisco 49ers on Sunday.

+“It comes down to just being able to have your opportunity,” said Mariota, who was benched on this very week three years ago by the Tennessee Titans and barely played until taking over for Matt Ryan in Atlanta.
+“I will be forever grateful to this organization for allowing me to have that chance.”

-The Niners (3-3) couldn’t overcome two interceptions by Jimmy Garoppolo and a fumble that was returned for a touchdown by the Falcons.
+The Niners (3-3) couldn’t overcome two interceptions by Jimmy Garoppolo and a fumble by Jeff Wilson that resulted in a Falcons touchdown.

 Kyle Pitts caught his first TD pass of the season and just the second of his 22-game career, hauling in a 7-yard throw from Mariota that prompted the young tight end to break out the vintage “Dirty Bird” dance.